 MINDFULNESS.
 I'm encouraged to see mindfulness practices for mental health becoming more mainstream.
 Simple acts like noticing new details can connect us to our present moment.
 Cognitive behavioral therapies like Dialectical Behavioral Therapy and Acceptance and Commitment Therapy both include mindfulness skills because of their effectiveness.
 I am also trained in Mindfulness Based Stress Reduction and share mindfulness practices in sessions when there is interest.

 YOGA.
 Recent advances in trauma research are promoting body-based therapies like yoga for trauma healing and recovery, and a variety of mental health issues.
-I encourage yoga as a coping skill for depression, anxiety and recovery from trauma and addiction, and incorporate movement into sessions when there is interest.
-My training includes almost 60 hours of Yoga for Behavioral Health with Subtle Yoga (Asheville, NC).
+I've studied yoga for behavioral health (almost 60 hours with Subtle Yoga in Asheville, NC) and I encourage yoga as a coping skill for depression, anxiety and recovery from trauma and addiction.
+I incorporate movement into sessions when there is interest.

 TRAUMA RESILIENCY.
 My transition to private practice was largely motivated by a desire to help people achieve post-traumatic growth and develop trauma resiliency.
 I admire the work of the Trauma Resource Institute and am trained in their Trauma Resiliency Model (Level 2), which emphasizes body awareness and wellness skills for regaining a sense of power after trauma or while coping with traumatic stress.

 WELLNESS & INTEGRATIVE HEALTH.
 More than ever before, psychiatry is looking closely at the impact of what we eat on our mental and emotional health.
 I value systemic approaches that promote food as medicine, physical activity to reduce anxiety or improve mood, and social support to strengthen efforts for change.
 I encourage openness to all methods of healing and may recommend other providers like group or family therapists, massage therapists, acupuncturists, or nutritionists.